Government & Public Affairs

 Involved in the Community.

 - John Hollar served as mayor of Montpelier.
 He also served as chair of the Montpelier School Board from 2002 to 2010.

-- John Hollar and Joe Choquette are active members of the Montpelier Rotary Club.
+- John Hollar is an active member of the Montpelier Rotary Club.

 Local roots, global reach.